 - Lily: The lily is deadly for cats.
 Animals who ingest any part of this plant should be taken to a veterinarian immediately.

-Artificial May not look as good, but are safer
+Artificial May not look as good, but it's safer

 Do you have a cat that enjoys climbing and jumping or a dog that likes to chew and eat things it shouldn't?
 Consider artificial plants instead of the real thing to reduce the risk to your pet.
 While artificial plants don't always look as good as the real thing, they require no care and pose much less risk to curious pets.
-Nothing is without risk, but your pet is more likely to eat a live plant as opposed to an artificial plant.
+Nothing is without risk, but your pet is much more likely to eat a live plant versus an artificial plant.

 Restrict the pet's Roaming space

 Restricting a pet to specific rooms is a good idea if you have any toxic plant, or even if there are other holiday hazards.
 You should definitely consider restricting a pet's movements if you won't be home, even if certain plants are out of reach.
 Curious pets will often find a way to get to something they want, and some items, such as wreaths, can fall down to the floor and be very tempting.

 Keep emergency vet info handy in case you need it in a hurry

 Most businesses, including your regularly veterinarian's clinic, are closed during the holidays.
 You should look up the closest emergency veterinarian and have that information readily available in case you need it in a hurry.
 Keep the information in your phone, post it on the refrigerator, etc. These clinics cost a lot more than traditional clinics, but they are typically open 24 hours, even on holidays.
 If your pet has any unique medical needs, it's a good idea to get and keep a copy of all relevant medical records in case of an emergency.